Ahmed Al-Waeli

-Ahmed Al-Waeli Al-Laithi Al-Kinani (1928–2003) (أحمد الوائلي الليثي الكناني) was a prominent Arab Shia Islamic Scholar, who preached the Islamic thoughts through books and lectures.
+Ahmed al-Waeli al-Laithi al-Kinani (1928–2003) (أحمد الوائلي الليثي الكناني) was a prominent Iraqi Arab Shia Islamic scholar and orator, who preached through books and lectures.
 He was also a poet.
 His poems represent his personality, spirituality and belief.
-In addition to his traditional studies in Najaf, he obtained a master's degree from University of Baghdad and a PhD from Cairo University.
+In addition to his traditional studies in Najaf, he obtained a master's degree from the University of Baghdad and a PhD from Cairo University.

 Biography

-Ahmed Al-Waeli was born in September, 1928 in Najaf, Iraq.
-He came from a very well cultured family.
-His father (Sheikh Hassoun Al-Waeli) was also a religious cleric and a poet.
-However, he did not become as famous as his son Ahmed.
-From his youth, Ahmed Al-Waeli was smart and ambitious.
-He studied and memorized the Qur'an when he was seven years old.
-He graduated with an honor degree in 1962 in Arabic language and Islamic Jurisprudence.
-Then, he pursued his education in the institute of higher education –one of the institutes of university of Baghdad- and finished his master's degree in the same subject.
-The title of his thesis is “Custody Rules in Sharia and Law” which was published as a book later.
-He then left Iraq and went to Egypt to pursue his doctorate education.
-He received his PhD in economics in 1972 and his dissertation discusses the Islamic view of exploitation of labor.
+Shaykh Dr. Ahmad bin Hassoun bin Saeed bin Hamoud al-Waeli al-Laythi al-Kanani al-Mudari al-Adnani was born in September 1928 in Najaf, Iraq.
+He came from a well-cultured family; his father, Sheikh Hassoun Al-Waeli, was also a religious cleric and a poet, though he did not attain the same prominence as his son Ahmad.
+From a young age, Ahmad Al-Waeli showed intelligence and ambition.
+He studied and memorized the Qur'an by the age of seven.
+He graduated with honors in 1962 in Arabic language and Islamic jurisprudence.
+He then pursued further education at the Institute of Higher Education—part of the University of Baghdad—earning a master's degree in the same field.
+His thesis, titled Custody Rules in Sharia and Law, was later published as a book.
+Al-Waeli subsequently traveled to Egypt to pursue his doctoral studies and obtained a PhD in economics in 1972, focusing his dissertation on the Islamic perspective on labor exploitation.

-As Najaf is famous with Shiite Islamic religious schools and Arabic literature, Al-Waeli studied under prominent religious figures.
-He learned lecturing through a group of Islamic lecturers including Sayyid Baqir Slaimoun.
-He gained great admiration from his teachers through his intelligence, articulation, and presentation style.
-Ayatollah Imam Khomeini called him “the Islamic Library” as he was spreading his rich knowledge as well as lecturing the philosophy of Islamic jurisprudences in different places.
-Likewise, Grand Ayatollah Abul-Qassim Khoei called him "the Tongue of Shia" as his voice represents Shia ideology.
-One of his common messages in his lectures is that the differences between Shia and Sunnah jurisprudences should not create tension between the two sects since both sects ultimately have the same goal (which is getting closer to Allah).
-He repeatedly conveys that each sect has his own Ijtihad (interpretation of Hadith) but that should not create tension.
-He always condemned those whom called Shia non-Muslims.
+As Najaf is renowned for its Shiite religious schools and Arabic literary heritage, Al-Waeli studied under several prominent religious scholars.
+He learned the art of lecturing from a number of Islamic preachers, including Sayyid Baqir Slaimoun, and earned admiration from his teachers for his intelligence, eloquence, and presentation style.
+Ayatollah Khomeini referred to him as “the Islamic Library” for his vast knowledge and dedication to teaching Islamic philosophy and jurisprudence.
+Similarly, Grand Ayatollah Abul-Qassim Khoei described him as “the Tongue of Shia,” emphasizing his role as a representative of Shia thought.
+In his lectures, Al-Waeli frequently emphasized that differences between Shia and Sunni jurisprudence should not lead to division, as both sects ultimately seek closeness to Allah.
+He stressed that each school of thought has its own Ijtihad (interpretation of Hadith), but such diversity should not create hostility.
+He consistently denounced those who labeled Shia as non-Muslims.

-Al-Waeli died in Baghdad on July 14, 2003 in his homeland after 24 years in exile.
-Thousands of people gathered in his funeral in the city of Najaf to express their sorrow and sympathy for his departure.
+Al-Waeli died in Baghdad on 14 July 2003 after 24 years in exile.
+Thousands attended his funeral in the city of Najaf to mourn his passing.

 Presentation style

-Al-Waeli has become famous with his presentation and lecturing style.
+Al-Waeli has become famous for his presentation and lecturing style.
 In fact, his lecturing style (or school) is now known as “Al-Waeli’s School of Lecturing.”
 The main characteristics of this school are: